Maybe you just sat in the doctor’s office and listened to them explain the diagnosis.

 You don’t have to be an insurance genius to find a company who sells cheap life insurance for diabetics.
 All it takes is the dedication and a little work.

-You can start by contacting the 5 companies we mentioned above OR you can grab a whole set of personalized quotes using the tool on the side.
+You can start by contacting the 5 companies we mentioned above.